Induction Generator: Types & Working Principle

 The drawback to induction generators is they are less efficient than is synchronous generators.

-Induction Generator for a Wind Turbine
+40-kW Three-Phase Induction Generator Diagram for a Wind Turbine

-Doubly Fed (Double-Excited) Induction Generator Working
+Doubly Fed Induction Generator Working and Characteristics

-As in the case of singly fed machines, doubly fed machines can operate either as a motor or a generator.
+As in the case of singly-fed machines, doubly-fed machines can operate either as a motor or a generator.
 As a motor, they are useful for driving variable-speed devices such as certain tools or pumps.

 The doubly fed induction generator (DFIG) is particularly useful for wind turbines and is used in many larger turbines.

 A doubly fed induction generator has a wound rotor that is connected to a different source of ac than the stator.
-It typically has a three-phase wound rotor connected through brushes and slip rings to a secondary ac source that can be controlled for frequency, phase, and voltage.
+It typically has a three-phase wound rotor connected through brushes and slip rings to a secondary AC source that can be controlled for frequency, phase, and voltage.

 If the secondary field is 0, then the DFIG acts like an asynchronous generator, and the output frequency depends strictly on the rotor’s rotational speed and the number of poles.

-When the rotor has a secondary frequency included, the rotational speed of the magnetic field is a combination of the rotor speed and the ac fed to the rotor.
+When the rotor has a secondary frequency included, the rotational speed of the magnetic field is a combination of the rotor speed and the AC fed to the rotor.

-The magnetic field’s rotational speed can either be increased or decreased by changing the phasing of the ac to the rotor.
+The magnetic field’s rotational speed can either be increased or decreased by changing the phasing of the AC to the rotor.

-If the magnetic field due to the rotor’s applied ac rotates in the same direction as the rotor is moving, the frequency induced in the stator is higher; conversely, if it rotates in the opposite direction as the rotor is moving, the frequency induced in the stator is lower.
+If the magnetic field due to the rotor’s applied AC rotates in the same direction as the rotor is moving, the frequency induced in the stator is higher; conversely, if it rotates in the opposite direction as the rotor is moving, the frequency induced in the stator is lower.

 The bottom line is that the magnetic field’s net rotational speed can be tightly controlled to generate an exact match to the stator’s frequency and thus synchronize to the utility frequency despite variations in the rotor speed.
 This is a significant advantage to wind turbines because the rotor can vary to follow changing winds without affecting the output frequency for the grid.

-The secondary frequency is provided directly to the rotor through slip rings and brushes, without the losses experienced when the rotor receives its voltage through induction.
+The secondary frequency is provided directly to the rotor through slip rings and brushes without the losses experienced when the rotor receives its voltage through induction.

-The controller determines the optimum characteristics of the ac for the rotor and also controls the blade pitch, which determines the speed of the rotor and optimizes power for the given conditions.
+The controller determines the optimum characteristics of the AC for the rotor and also controls the blade pitch, which determines the speed of the rotor and optimizes power for the given conditions.

 The stator is connected directly to the utility line, so it is either 50 Hz or 60 Hz, depending on what is used in that particular location.
 A block diagram of a typical DFIG system is shown in Figure 5.